Asymptotic Simplicity and Scattering in General Relativity from Quantum Field Theory

 While the methods mentioned above easily generalize to compute the Fourier transform of the metric, which we sometimes loosely refer to as `the metric in momentum space', the required (inverse) Fourier transform to position space exhibits some interesting structure in the large-$\r$ expansion, related in part to the off-shellness of the outgoing gravitons.
 Using the method of regions~\cite{Beneke:1997zp}, we identify two momentum configurations for the external graviton momentum, which give distinct contributions to the Fourier transform.
 We refer to as the \textit{radiation} and \textit{Coulomb} regions, respectively.
 They both correspond to almost on-shell momenta; in the former, the space-like outgoing graviton momentum is $k^\mu\sim {\cal O}(\r^0)$, while in the latter it is $k^\mu\sim {\cal O}(\r^{-1})$ at large $\r$.
 We stress that these regions refer {\em only} to the Fourier transform of the external graviton momentum, which is already soft from the perspective of the scattering process.

 At tree level, we show that the radiation region exhibits the expected peeling behavior, but the $\mathcal{O}(G^{2})$ Coulomb region does not, yielding

 This contribution corresponds to the breakdown of asymptotic simplicity found by Damour and Christodoulou in~Refs.~\cite{Damour:1985cm,Christodoulou:2002}.\footnote{Although Ref.~\cite{Christodoulou:2002} claims that the two results to be equivalent, this connection is not obvious.
-Stefano De Angelis thanks Thibault Damour for extensive discussions on this point.} While asymptotic simplicity is violated, a weaker condition identified by Christodoulou in Ref. \cite{Christodoulou:2002} seems to be satisfied.
-Christodoulou's condition qualitatively means that the initial data is sufficiently close to Minkowski space and imposes that
+We thank Thibault Damour for extensive discussions on this point.}